 Nathan attributes his artistic conscience to a childhood fervor for the arts and his need to explore and create.
 His love for sculpture and painting has prevailed.
 His work blurs the boundaries of dimensional interpretation as his early influences and studies of the works of impressionist, surrealist and most importantly, abstract expressionist artists still captures his interest.

 Just as the music that incites him to record his realizations, his foresight of a composition renders the parts of a whole and his medium yields a means to construct.
 Undoubtedly, his compositions explore the dichotomy of the visual and heard senses.

 Nathan grew up in Memphis, Tennessee where many music genres originated, grew, or settled.
 His art has been influenced by this connection to music.
 He studied art at the University of Memphis until the time he decided he needed a less formal environment in which to learn.
 He relocated to Santa Rosa Beach, Florida in 2006 and began to develop a connection to beach, ocean and surfing.
 It is during this phase of his life and his love for 1960s and 1970s music that he found himself carving his own niche in abstract expressionism.
-Nathan currently lives on the bayou only minutes from the beach with his wife Polly, his dog Reuben and their cat Halo.
+Nathan currently lives in Memphis, Tennessee with his wife Polly and his dog Reuben.